dlvp/dlvp.github.io/_posts/2017-08-12-Physics-Is-it-possible.markdown

     append_record(dictionary)
 ```

 In this case the `001` tag read the unique INSPIRE ID for the paper.
-Many more field have to be recorded for the analysis.
+Many more fields have to be recorded for the analysis.
 The function `append_record` finally append the dictionary to a file (again without having to load the whole thing in memory)

 ```js
 import os